wakaka766/BOAT/docs/source/index.rst

    :width: 800px
    :align: center

-In this section, we explain the core components of BOAT, how to install it, and how to use it for your optimization tasks.
+In this section, we explain the core components of BOAT, how to install the MindSpore version of BOAT, and how to use it for your optimization tasks.
 The main contents are organized as follows.

 .. toctree::
    :maxdepth: 2